 Foreign Language Petition for Accommodation for Students with Disabilities

-The Gies College of Business can approve a substitution to the foreign language requirement for students with disabilities that make it impossible to learn a foreign language.
+The Gies College of Business Committee on Accommodations can approve a substitution to the foreign language requirement for students with disabilities that make it impossible to learn a foreign language.
 Specific documentation is required from students, faculty, learning disability/rehabilitation specialists, and psychologists/psychiatrists.

 - Background Information: Academic history of languages attempted and grades earned, along with number of enrollments attempted in college, high school, and elementary school; describe your study techniques, aspects of the language you find especially difficult and any use of special support services – tutoring, Language Learning Laboratory, etc. Also describe any learning problems or special education services received in high school and elementary school and any medical history of other disabilities – head injury, hearing loss, sight loss, cerebral palsy, vocal deficits, etc. If a history of disability diagnosis and special education services exists, please include appropriate letters documenting the diagnosis and educational accommodations made by those schools.